dfelinto/blender-manual/manual/video_editing/sequencer/sidebar/proxy.rst

 Overwrite
    Saves over any existing proxies in the proxy storage directory.

-Build JPEG Quality
+Quality
-   Defines the quality of the JPEG images used for proxies.
+   Defines the quality of the images used for proxies.

 Timecode Index
    When you are working with footage directly copied from a camera without pre-processing it,